Gas leak prompts evacuations, emergency repair in South Surrey

 Surrey RCMP said in a news release that they had shut down traffic at the intersection of 19 Avenue and 160 Street.
 Police are asking members of the public to avoid the area.

-Police, firefighters and Fortis crews all responded to the scene, and multiple buildings were evacuated, according to police.
+Police, firefighters and Fortis crews all responded to deal with the leak, which was at a mobile home park in the area, according to police at the scene.

-Fortis did not provide an estimated time for when the repair would be completed, but said it would notify the public when work was done.
+Between 15 and 20 homes in the park were evacuated, police said, adding that they expected the area to reopen in the early evening.